Skip to content

 Recipe: Streaming Responses

-What this solves: Use TokenPak with streaming-capable clients to receive responses token-by-token instead of waiting for the full response, improving perceived latency and enabling real-time UX.
+What this solves: Receiving responses token-by-token instead of waiting for the full response, improving perceived latency.

 Prerequisites